 D.W.
 Winnicott drew upon his experience as both a pediatrician and psychoanalyst to build his developmental theories, including the idea of the “good-enough mother,” a concept that lies at the root of the repair theory of development.
 While I have studied psychoanalysis as a scholar with the Berkshire Psychoanalytic Institute, I am not a psychoanalyst.
 However, my personal analysis gave me an experience of the power of repair that deeply informs my thinking and clinical work.
 In this post I experiment with sharing a little bit of that story.

 My therapy ended ten years ago.
-I have come to recognize that its enduring impact on my emotional wellbeing lies not primarily in the story I told in words but in the countless moments of moving from misunderstanding to understanding strung together over time.
+I now recognize that its enduring impact on my emotional wellbeing lies not primarily in the story I told in words but in the countless moments of moving from misunderstanding to understanding strung together over time.
 The microscopic mismatches in interactions contained in the office space, the larger disruptions of days between appointments and vacations, as well as some massive ruptures, including the forgotten appointment, and their subsequent repair, all contributed to the process.
 They changed the nature of my sense of self and my relationships with people close to me.

 Winnicott described how his patients would “regress to dependence” in their relationship with him, offering him a window into their early life experience.
 At the time I began therapy at the age of 40 I appeared to have a well-functioning life, with a good marriage, a successful career, and two healthy young children.
 Yet from the very first session, I struggled to hold myself together between appointments.
 I could behave as others around me expected, but inside I felt like I was falling apart.
 When I entered his office, I immediately felt safe and whole.
 A video I use when I teach about repair theory shows a father comforting his newborn daughter, helping her to become still and calm simply by speaking to her.
 The image resonates for me.